alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 stay on the cutting edge.

 I would probably be doing more theory if I had gone to a PhD program.
-My research interests aren't perfectly aligned with my day-to-day work, but it's not that different and I'm willing to take the trade-offs it comes with.
+My research interests aren't perfectly aligned with my day-to-day work, but they're reasonably aligned and I'm willing to take the trade-offs it comes with.
 The good part of robot learning is that getting things to work in the real world makes you directly hit hard, interesting problems that have to be solved for ML research to be useful.
 The bad part is that you have to deal with the real world.

+Figuring out a research direction is one of the most helpful deciding factors when choosing between industry and research.
+The subfield you pick affects the number of job openings industry will have for you.
+If you want to work in a less popular subfield, academia may be your only option.
+It's up to you how much you're willing to bend.

 Type of Work Done